Lincolnshire Recovery College

 Are you finding life challenging or supporting someone who is?
 Do you want to learn from people with real life experience, alongside education and health professionals?
 If so, the Lincolnshire Recovery College could be for you.

 We offer free educational courses about mental health, recovery and wellbeing.
 Courses are open to anyone aged 16+ who lives, works or studies in Lincolnshire.
+There is no referral needed, you can choose the sessions that you would like to come to and register using the online form.

 Student feedback